Rainbow triangles and the Erd\H{o}s-Hajnal problem in projective geometries: Infinite Fields

 \subsection{Acknowledgements}

 This project was initiated at the Workshop on (Mostly) Matroids held at the Institute for Basic Science in Daejeon, South Korea in 2024.
 We thank Rutger Campbell and the other organizers of the workshop for providing an extremely stimulating research environment.
 We also thank Denys Bulavka for helpful conversations, and Sean McGuinness for alerting us to the related work in [\ref{bs}].
+Tony Huynh is supported by the Institute for Basic Science (IBS-R029-C1).